gitter-badger/jsdev.org/website/01-sitemap.md

 ### Looking for: Learn Angular 2 Development By Building 10 Apps

 If you have, please share with me... ))
+I don't want to buy it.

 <div align="center">